 - Description of tables in the Warehouse

 All data in Benchling's cloud can be accessed three ways: through the webapp, through our REST API, and through our data warehouse.
 While the UI is the most common way to interact with the data, the other two methods allow programmatic access that's well-suited to different use-cases.

 The Benchling API is the most flexible way to build an integration with Benchling.
 The API provides CRUD access to almost all data in Benchling, through REST endpoints that represent that data as JSON.

 Take a look at our Tutorial to get started with using the API.
 This will walk you through getting API access, and making some basic calls.

 The reference docs contain a list of all the endpoints we offer, as well as examples for how to call each of them.

 We also have a list of example integrations.
 These provide examples of more complex, full-featured integrations with Benchling, like an integration that uploads results from a fluorescence reader.
 These provide a good reference point for how to build your own.

 The data warehouse is a read-only SQL database that tracks assay data, biological entities, inventory data, notebook entries, and other records stored in Benchling.
 The warehouse centralizes the entire organization's research output and facilitates queries that would historically require parsing multiple data sources, such as “find all batches that had an

 OD > 1000”.

 The warehouse is well-suited to complex analytics, where the expressiveness of SQL is important.
-It can be securely connected to third-party analytics tools such as Tableau, Spotfire, and PowerBI to create charts and dashboards backed by Benchling data.
+It can be securely connected to third-party analytics tools such as Tableau and Spotfire to create charts and dashboards backed by Benchling data.
 Configurable permissions ensure appropriate data access control.